72nd/osc-utility/README.md

 ## Installation

-Just head to the release section on the right and download the executable for your system.
+Just head to the release section on the right (or just click [here](https://github.com/72nd/osc-utility/releases/latest) for the latest release) and download the executable for your system.
 You can then execute it right away.

 ## Usage